blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

     - in the imports array add RouterModule.forRoot(appRoutes)
+        - forRoot: allows us to register routes, recieves our appRoutes constant here as an argument

 - in app.component.html
     <router-outlet></router-outlet> -special directive that marks the place in the document where we want the angular router to load the component of the currently selected route.